Train the Trainer for Effective Learning: Meaning and Examples

 Now it’s your turn

 What do you think?
 Do you recognise the explanation about Training the Trainer or do you have anything to add?
 When do you think this model is effective?
 What do you believe are success factors that contribute to the practical application of this theory?
+Do you want to do a train the trainer program or train the trainer training course?

 Share your experience and knowledge in the comments box below.